emiltroczynski/j-labs-blog/2019/emiltroczynski/springbootwithrestassuredtests.md

     return null;
 ```

-At the end, small class with constants:
+We also need the small class with constants:
 ##### JwtSecurityConstants
 ```java
 public class JwtSecurityConstants {